 325K.03 Role of the secretary.

 Subd.
 2. Record.
-The secretary must maintain an on-line, publicly accessible electronic database containing a certification authority disclosure record and list of judgments for each licensed certification authority.
+The secretary must maintain a publicly accessible database containing a certification authority disclosure record for each licensed certification authority.
+The secretary must publish the contents of the database in at least one recognized repository.

 Subd.
 3. Rules.
-The secretary must adopt rules to:
+The secretary must adopt rules consistent with this chapter and in furtherance of its purposes:

-(1) govern licensed certification authorities and repositories, their practice, and termination of their practice;
+(1) to govern licensed certification authorities, their practice, and the termination of a certification authority's practice;

-(4) specify reasonable requirements for record keeping by licensed certification authorities;
+(4) to specify reasonable requirements for recordkeeping by licensed certification authorities;

 Official Publication of the State of Minnesota